snyk/driftctl/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and is brought to you by these [awesome contributors](CONTRIBUTORS.md).

 Build with ❤️️ from 🇫🇷 🇬🇧 🇯🇵 🇬🇷 🇸🇪 🇺🇸 🇷🇪 🇨🇦 🇮🇱 🇩🇪

-## Helping you get started

-We have 30 min slots for 1:1 [tech discussions and overviews](https://calendly.com/stephanejourdan/30min) twice a day to help you get started and collect users feedback.

-Feel free to book a slot.

 ## Security notice